A place for everything and everything in its place?

 10. Another even more notable example concerns the letter featuring a multiplicity of 11 or more places, many of them ‘between somewhere and somewhere else’.
 This ‘between’ is in fact elastic and actually covers a number of different locations within this ‘between’.
 This is signalled by the 29 separate dates, with sometimes a ‘between X and Y’ covering dated entries written at a number of stops over a period of time but accorded the ‘same’ general place or lack of it.
 There was no ‘oppy’ because there was no place where the sending of letters could be arranged, and nor did the Prices meet with passing opportunity, also between, which often took the shape of a travelling trader who would eventually deposit their letters at a place from which post was collected.
 Place, its complications and its lack, then, underlies the multiplicity of writing times here.

 11. The period of around month in Port Elizabeth between 17 March and 12 April was for the Prices not so much dead time as a ‘no-place’.
-They were there because the arrival of a ship into Algoa Bay would deliver many of their goods (the same reason Livingstone had been there earlier), to be loaded onto the wagons for the journey northwards.
-Paradoxically, in experiential terms this was a ‘no-place’ and a massive between breaking up the real business in hand, which was their journey home.
+They were there because the arrival of a ship into Algoa Bay would deliver many of their goods (the same reason Livingstone had been there earlier).
+When this happened their things would be loaded onto the wagons and the journey northwards would commence.
+Paradoxically, in experiential terms this was a ‘no-place’ and a massive ‘between’ and it was breaking up the real business in hand, which was their journey home.

 12. ‘The sand river near home’ is another example of a covering term for something more fractured in terms of place or at least space, for these is less spatial constancy than using the same term implies.
 This also applies to ‘Molepolole’, the place from where the last 5 letters in the table were written.
 This looks quite certain and single, a large town, the centre for the Bakwena.
 However.
 But.